 Some highlights of the collection include:

-• Rare books: Fascinating 19th-century publications.
+• Additionally, Rare books: Fascinating 19th-century publications.

 Texas Sports Hall of Fame